radical-lab/con/README.md

 		* hackers don't need access to SFX databases; the bank that automated loans using sexist historical data
 	* banks shouldn't be discriminately charging fees to poor people, and not charging fees to rich people; some banks don't charge fees to anyone
 		* there are millions, or more, of dole bludgers who get paid regularly; don't fee charging banks want to `/surf|ride/` these billion dollar, or more, waves?
+		* when i make any significant income, it's not like i'm going to change banks; interest may be the safest investment, but it's also the slowest
 	* slaves of shyam license; rationalisation of the main features of the license that will never change
 		* requiring all code written in the language to be floss, and human subject research
 			* infrastructure will automatically log usage; infrastructure requirement